 The three areas of responsibility, as they pertain to Workers' Compensation, are Human Resources, Environmental Safety, and Department of Administrative Services (DOAS)-Risk Management.
-Workers' Compensation information,
+Workers' Compensation information, forms and instructions on completing forms may be obtained by accessing the Benefits website at www.ohr.gatech.edu or by contacting the Office of Human Resources (OHR) at 500 Tech Parkway, Atlanta, GA 30332, (404) 894-3925.

 The Office of Human Resources assists campus units in complying with state and Institute policies and serves as official repository for all records pertaining to a given claim.
 OHR acts as liaison between the Georgia Department of Administrative Services and campus units to ensure immediate needs of injured worker are fulfilled.
-Finally, OHR assists employees who need to forward medical invoices and out-of-pocket expense receipts to the Georgia Department of Administrative Services for reimbursement.
+Finally, OHR assists employees who need to forward medical invoices and out-of-pocket expense receipts to the Georgia Department of Department of Administrative Services for reimbursement.